Fuatorium/Python-Projects-for-Interviews/README.md

 # Python Projects for Interviews

-Bu depo, iş görüşmelerinde kullanılabilecek çeşitli Python projelerini içermektedir.
-Her proje, belirli bir problem alanını hedef almakta ve çözüm önerileri sunmaktadır.
-Aşağıda projelerin kısa açıklamaları ve her birine nasıl erişileceği hakkında bilgiler yer almaktadır.
+This repository contains various Python projects that can be used in job interviews.
+Each project targets a specific problem area and provides solutions.
+Below are brief descriptions of the projects and information on how to access each one.

-## İçindekiler
+## Contents

 - [AutoDataAnalyzer](#autodataanalyzer)
 - [FinancePredictor](#financepredictor)

 ## AutoDataAnalyzer

-AutoDataAnalyzer projesi, otomatik veri analizi yaparak veri setlerini hızlı bir şekilde özetler ve görselleştirir.
-Proje, veri bilimciler ve analistler için büyük kolaylık sağlar.
+The AutoDataAnalyzer project performs automatic data analysis, quickly summarizing and visualizing datasets.
+This project provides great convenience for data scientists and analysts.

-- **Özellikler**:
+- **Features**:
-  - Veri setlerinin otomatik olarak analizi
+  - Automatic analysis of datasets
-  - Görselleştirme ve özetleme
+  - Visualization and summarization
-  - Kolay kullanım arayüzü
+  - Easy-to-use interface

-Daha fazla bilgi için [AutoDataAnalyzer README dosyasını](./AutoDataAnalyzer/README.md) inceleyin.
+For more information, check the [AutoDataAnalyzer README file](./AutoDataAnalyzer/README.md).

 ## FinancePredictor

-FinancePredictor projesi, Bitcoin gibi kripto para birimlerinin gelecekteki fiyatlarını tahmin etmek için bir makine öğrenmesi modelini kullanır.
-Proje, zaman serisi analizine dayanmaktadır.
+The FinancePredictor project uses a machine learning model to predict future prices of cryptocurrencies like Bitcoin.
+The project is based on time series analysis.

-- **Özellikler**:
+- **Features**:
-  - Geçmiş kripto para birimi fiyat verilerini çekme ve ön işleme
+  - Fetching and preprocessing historical cryptocurrency price data
-  - LSTM modeli kullanarak fiyat tahmini yapma
+  - Predicting prices using an LSTM model
-  - Tahmin sonuçlarını görselleştirme
+  - Visualizing prediction results
-  - Model performans metriklerini hesaplama
+  - Calculating model performance metrics

-Daha fazla bilgi için [FinancePredictor README dosyasını](./FinancePredictor/README.md) inceleyin.
+For more information, check the [FinancePredictor README file](./FinancePredictor/README.md).

-## Kurulum
+## Setup

-### Gereksinimler
+### Requirements

-- Python 3.7 veya daha yeni bir sürüm
+- Python 3.7 or newer
-- Anaconda (tavsiye edilir)
+- Anaconda (recommended)

-### Adımlar
+### Steps

-1. Depoyu klonlayın:
+1. Clone the repository:
     ```sh
     git clone https://github.com/fuatorium/Python-Projects-for-Interviews.git
     cd Python-Projects-for-Interviews
     ```

-2. Her proje için bağımlılıkları yükleyin. Örneğin, `FinancePredictor` için:
+2. Install dependencies for each project.
+For example, for `FinancePredictor`:
     ```sh
     cd FinancePredictor
     conda create --name finance-prediction-env python=3.8